KnisterPeter/Smaller/README.md

 Start the osgi-server module with one of the supplied scripts start.sh or start-local.sh.
 This either downloads dependencies from maven central or from a local maven repository.

+### OSGi client

+In this mode smaller scans installed OSGi bundles for matching resources and builds on that.
+This is useful if Smaller should be embedded in an OSGi application during runtime.

+The configuration is fetched from a bundle with the header 'Smaller-Config'.
+There could be more than one of this bundles.
+For each environment in the config files found, one servlet with the target process-address is registered.

+For simple [Apache Karaf](http://karaf.apache.org/) deployment execute the following in the shell:

+    features:addurl mvn:de.matrixweb.smaller/smaller-osgi/0.8.0/xml/features
+    features:install smaller-browserify
+    features:install smaller-lessjs
+    ...

 ### Embeddable Servlet

     <servlet>